Fall Down (Tantric song): Reception and reviews

 The album The End Begins, which includes the re-recorded version of "Fall Down" as a bonus track, received mixed reviews from music critics.
-Dan Upton of antiMusic wrote that the album "ultimately turned out to be about half songs that sound legitimately like Tantric, and half that sound like a band trying their best to cop Tantric style," while noting that certain tracks retained the band's signature sound.
+Dan Upton of antiMusic wrote that the album "ultimately turned out to be about half songs that sound legitimately like Tantric, and half that sound like a band trying their best to cop Tantric style", while noting that certain tracks retained the band's signature sound.

-Charles A. Hohman of PopMatters commented that it "delivers a standout for singles with potential, lyrics broad enough to be relatable," though he also pointed out the presence of "skip-button-baiting filler."
+Charles A. Hohman of PopMatters commented that it "delivers a standout for singles with potential, lyrics broad enough to be relatable", though he also pointed out the presence of "skip-button-baiting filler".

 Christa L. Titus from Billboard reviewed the album and said:

 "Tantric took four years — and practically a complete lineup change — before re-entering the music game with The End Is Here, and the remarkable disc is worth every moment of the hiatus.
-It wastes no time jumping right in with the trifecta win of “Regret,” rollicking kiss-off “Down and Out” and an inspired pairing of singer Hugo Ferreira’s baritone with the higher rasp of Candlebox’s Kevin Martin on “The One.”
-Cut after cut (wistful “Wishing,” the drowsier “Something Better,” the deeply grooving title track) remind why Tantric hit platinum with its 2001 debut: It’s a well-realized blend of post-grunge rock, crafty melodies and pop finesse, sans overt commercial pandering.
-Bringing Marcus Ratzenboeck and the quivering emotion of his violin onboard as a pseudo second guitar ups the pleasure ante."
+It wastes no time jumping right in with the trifecta win of “Regret", rollicking kiss-off "Down and Out" and an inspired pairing of singer Hugo Ferreira's baritone with the higher rasp of Candlebox's Kevin Martin on "The One".
+Cut after cut (wistful "Wishing", the drowsier "Something Better", the deeply grooving title track) remind why Tantric hit platinum with its 2001 debut: It's a well-realized blend of post-grunge rock, crafty melodies and pop finesse, sans overt commercial pandering.
+Bringing Marcus Ratzenboeck and the quivering emotion of his violin onboard as a pseudo second guitar ups the pleasure ante".

 Chart performance

-Upon the official release as a single "Fall Down" debuted at No. 40 on Billboard's Mainstream Rock chart on December 12, 2008, and peaked at No. 34 on the week of January 10, 2009, altogether appearing on the charts for five consecutive weeks.
+Upon the official release as a single "Fall Down" debuted at No. 40 on Billboard Mainstream Rock chart on December 12, 2008, and peaked at No. 34 on the week of January 10, 2009, altogether appearing on the charts for five consecutive weeks.